bobbybudnick/SFS-KSP2-Showcase/README.md

 # Intro

 Welcome to Aerotech Industries.
 We have retooled and reopened our production line for KSP2.
 Patent pending.
 All rights reserved.
 Rebate time is usually 1-2 years.
 Subject to KTAR restrictions.
 No warranty implied, implicit or otherwise.
 Use at your own risk.
 Requires standard 24-month subscription.
 Subject to approval.
 APR of 17.5% after 1 billing cycle.
 5 factor authentication (5FA) login a requirement.
 Microsoft "Palladium" compatible computer with always on network connection and TPM and all approved updates required.
-Widevine 10.0 digital restrictions management with mandatory neural punishment interface rolling out starting in 2024.  **Minimum:** Twin OC WC Nvidia 4090 **Recommended:** Cerebras Wafer Scale Engine
+Widevine 10.0 digital restrictions management with mandatory neural punishment interface rolling out starting in 2024.  **Minimum:** 3 x OC WC Nvidia 4090 **Recommended:** Cerebras Wafer Scale Engine

 # Vehicles